 The question currently at hand is “Can one have too many mashed potatoes recipes?”.
 The answer is emphatically “No!”.
 Mashed potatoes are a childhood favorite, that carried on being a favorite right into adulthood.
 I even put mashed potatoes on my leftover Thanksgiving sandwich the day after.
 When I am sick, I want mashed potatoes.
 It is just the way it is.
 Think about it, mashed potatoes are so versatile.
 You can make them creamy, lumpy, or smashed.
 Leave the skin on or take it off.
 Use buttery Yukon Gold potatoes for a smooth finish or red potatoes for a rustic mashed potato.
 Add butter, olive oil or chicken broth.
 How about roasted garlic and cheese?
 I also like to mix in other mashed vegetables like rutabagas and butternut squash.
 This options are limitless.

 This time I drew inspiration from my Salt & Vinegar Baked French Fries.
 They were made after my favorite potato chip flavor.
 I started to think about other potato chips flavors, and sour cream and onion came to my mind.
-I was not sure how I would make french fries with those flavors, but I was sure I could make one heck of a mashed potato with sour cream and green onions.
-I left the skin on the potatoes to save time.
+I was not sure how I would make french fries with those flavors, but I was sure I could make one heck of mashed red potatoes with sour cream and green onions.
+In fact I left the skin on the potatoes to save time.
 I really do not like to peel potatoes, and who has time on Thanksgiving morning to peel 5 lbs. of potatoes?
 Red potatoes also keep their structure better after cooking, so I wanted to make rustic, aka, lumpy mashed potatoes, more like smashed.

 That is the story of my

 mashed smashed Sour Cream & Onion Red Potatoes.
 Try them out on your holiday menu.
 You can also find a lot more holiday inspiration this week on Sunday Suppers.
 I cannot wait for Thanksgiving.
-Time to go make more mashed or smashed potatoes.
+Time to go make more mashed red potatoes or smashed potatoes.

 If you want to be sure to see Food Done Light’s next recipe, Homemade Turkey Stock, subscribe by email below.
 You won’t want to miss it.

-Sour Cream & Onion Smashed Red Potatoes (Low Calorie, Healthy, Low Fat)
+Sour Cream & Onion Smashed Red Potatoes (Low Calorie, Healthy, Low Fat) #SundaySupper

 Happy Healthy Eating,